jprjr/multistreamer-installer/README.md

 8. Create a multistreamer user
 9. Create systemd service units for htpasswd-auth-server, multistreamer, and sockexec

-It *does not*:
+Optionally, it can:

-1. Install Postgresql or redis
+1. Install Postgresql or redis and configure them
-2. Do any configuration of multistreamer, htpasswd-auth-server, etc
+2. Install nginx + haproxy as reverse proxies
+3. Setup dehydrated for automatic renewel of Let's Encrypt certificates
+4. Create a basic configuration for multistreamer
+5. Add your first user to htpasswd-auth-server

+There's no ability to pick and choose among the optional steps.
+The default `./install` script is what you should use if integrating multistreamer into an existing server.

+`./setup` is meant for doing a brand-new install on a brand-new server.

-## Things to do after running this script
+## Things to do after running `./install`

 When done, you'll have everything installed under `/opt`: